Kota Neelima: Painting and photography

 Neelima is also a painter whose work often incorporates charcoal sketching before paint.
 In 2017, in her exhibition Remains of Ayodhya, Places of Worship, she reflected on Ayodhya and related themes of freedom and harmony.
 In 2018, Swati Rai wrote for The Tribune, "As an artist, her paintings abound in minimalism, which is a clear and consistent element in her art."
 Her 2018 exhibition Metaphors of the Moon was influenced by her work on her book Widows of Vidarbha: Making of Shadows, which documented the lives of widows after the suicides of their farmer husbands.
 In a review of the exhibit, Shilpa R writes, "The concept of negotiating and documenting the absence in and around us has been a recurring motif in the author-painter's oeuvre. [...]
 As is her wont, Neelima has always turned to the creative medium to draw attention to what she felt was left unsaid in the written word."

 In 2019, sales proceeds from her ninth solo exhibition, a photography exhibit titled The Nature of Things: Death and Dualism in Indian Villages that is part of her research for Azim Premji University, Bengaluru, were donated to farmers' widows.

 Her works have been featured at the Lalit Kala Akademi and the India Habitat Centre in Delhi, and in art shows in Mumbai, Bangalore, Kolkata, among other cities in India.
 Her works have also been featured at several international exhibitions, including The Nehru Centre, London, Museum, and China Art Museum, National Museum of Fine Arts, Bishkek, Kyrgyzstan.
 Her works are part of the permanent collection in Museum of Sacred Arts, Belgium.

+Political career

+Neelima has served as General Secretary, Telangana Pradesh Congress Committee.
+In 2023, she was the Congress Party candidate from Sanathnagar for the Telangana Assembly.